abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 In this lab, you will perform:

-- Exercise 1: Prepare Azure AD for integration with on-premises AD DS, including adding and verifying a custom domain.
+- Exercise 1: Prepare Entra ID for integration with on-premises AD DS, including adding and verifying a custom domain.
-- Exercise 2: Prepare on-premises AD DS for integration with Azure AD, including running IdFix DirSync Error Remediation Tool.
+- Exercise 2: Prepare on-premises AD DS for integration with Entra ID, including running IdFix DirSync Error Remediation Tool.
 - Exercise 3: Install and configure Microsoft Entra Connect.
-- Exercise 4: Verify integration between AD DS and Azure AD by testing the synchronization process.
+- Exercise 4: Verify integration between AD DS and Entra ID by testing the synchronization process.
-- Exercise 5: Implementing Azure AD integration features in Active Directory, including Azure AD Password Protection for Windows Server Active Directory and SSPR with password writeback.
+- Exercise 5: Implementing Entra ID integration features in Active Directory, including Entra ID Password Protection for Windows Server Active Directory and SSPR with password writeback.

 ## Estimated time: 60 minutes